One Piece Card Game: Gameplay

 A player can only use other non-Leader cards that match the color of their Leader card.

+Promotional tour

+Cards were being given away in a promotion for the second season of the live action series at college basketball games starting at Rutgers University on January 23, 2026 and continuing for three games each there as well as at Gonzaga University, St. John's University, University of Houston, and University of Illinois.
+Every attendee received a card at the first of three games, which scalpers attempted to buy to resell.
+After the second giveaway at Rutgers on January 27, an unknown burglar or burglars broke into the building and stole the remaining cards from a locked office that night.

 Reception

 TheGamer comments that "less experienced players will find the streamlined rules to be beginner-friendly and easy to learn".
 First impressions by Dicebreaker comments the game "offers a solid gameplay foundation" with "remarkable consistency and quality of its art design" that "certainly has an exciting future ahead".